-This course is aimed at those looking to gain the foundation skills and knowledge for guiding aboard expedition cruise vessels.
+A 6-day intensive course aimed at those looking to gain the foundation skills and knowledge for guiding aboard expedition cruise vessels.
 The Comprehensive Guide Course will lay the foundation for you to enter the industry as a safe, professional and confident guide.

 Living and working on ships

+Theoretical segment based on the Online Material as well as knowledge of the "soft skills" involved in expedition guiding.
 Learn about the specifics of living and working aboard an expedition cruise ship.
-We'll cover life on board as an expedition staff member, staffing structures, roles onboard, terminology and strategies for excelling in a ship-based workplace.
+Throughout the course, we'll cover life on board as an expedition staff member, staffing structures, roles onboard, professionalism, terminology and strategies for excelling in a ship-based workplace.